Stinson Hunter

-The 2015 film investigating child sexual exploitation was named "Best Documentary on a Contemporary Theme" at the 42nd British Documentary Awards, which "celebrates documentaries from Britain and abroad that have made a significant contribution to the genre."
+Stinson Hunter (born Kieren Ashby/ Parsons, 10 October 1981) is a British vigilante who is best known for being the subject of the documentary The Paedophile Hunter.
+The film investigating child sexual exploitation was named "Best Documentary on a Contemporary Theme" in the 42nd British Documentary Awards, which "celebrates documentaries from Britain and abroad that "have made a significant contribution to the genre."

-In 2017, The Guardian published an article referencing the film and reported there were an estimated 10 active paedophile hunting groups in the UK.
-While the police are critical of such groups in public, they have reportedly provided advice privately.
-One group member said: "The police are like us.
-They’re human beings.
-They have families, so they understand what we’re doing and why we’re doing it."
+The Guardian published an article referencing the film, and reporting the estimated 10 active paedophile hunting groups in the UK.
+"While the police are critical of such groups in public, they privately provide advice and support on how to conduct stings.
+'The police are like us.
+They’re human beings,' a member of a group said.
+'They have families, so they understand what we’re doing and why we’re doing it.'”